Mental Health Support Services for People of All Ages in Townsville

 At Access Therapy Services we offer Mental Health services for all age groups including children, youth, young adults, adults and seniors.
 We provide services to clients through NDIS or private funding and services are tailored to suit the individual’s needs and goals and incorporates one-on-one support.

-These services can be delivered in the home, school or in the community depending on the goals and we work on life skill outcomes, with the aim of increasing independence in accessing the local community.
+Our mental health services can be delivered in your Townsville home, school or in the community depending on the goals and we work on life skill outcomes, with the aim of increasing independence in accessing the local community.

 Loneliness and Social Isolation